Understanding when to communicate with your lawyer can save you time and money.

 What do I mean?
 First of all, lawyers are expensive.
 Every time you send an email, they charge you for their time.
 So, take a minute before you compose your magnum opus.
-You most certainly have important things to say; you are fighting for your life after all.
+You most certainly have important things to say.
+You are fighting for your life, after all.
 So, please write them down.
 But pause before you send anything to your lawyer.
 Ponder what you’ve written.
-Get clear about what’s important to your case and edit out the unnecessary information.
+Get clear about what’s important to your case, and edit out the unnecessary information.

-Instead, wait until you have their full attention to communicate with your lawyer.
-Schedule a call or make an appointment.
-That way your information receives more than a passing glance while they eat lunch, walk from one courtroom to the next, or answer their daughter’s texts.
+Instead, wait until you have your lawyer’s full attention to communicate with them.
+Schedule a call, or make an appointment.
+That way, your information receives more than a passing glance while they eat lunch, walk from one courtroom to the next, or answer their daughter’s texts.
 It will only help bolster your case if you know your lawyer has truly heard the most pertinent information.

 Angry rants—no matter how passionate they are—aren’t nearly as persuasive as the writer thinks they are.
 Instead, keep it factual and straight to the point.
 Here is what your lawyer needs to know:

-1. An honest evaluation of your case.
+1. An honest evaluation of your case

-3. Their strategy.
+3. Their strategy